jaz303/hudkit.js/ISSUES.md

 Approach 1 is more 'pure' but it doesn't address the canvas issue.
 Approach 2 is more appealing to me at the moment as it abstracts CSS, and one of hudkit's goals is ultimately to be retargetable to other rendering engines (e.g. SDL).

+I ended implementing inline widgets; it works ok so far.
+I would still like to find a flexible solution that doesn't involve making a distinction between block/inline widgets.

 ## TODO

   * Horizontal slider to support rounding/increments.
 Knob too.